This post may contain affiliate links. Read my policy page for more information.

-Make sure you include these top 16 plant-based proteins into your vegan diet.
+Make sure you include these top 20 vegan protein substitutes into your vegan diet.
 Eating a variety of sources for protein helps to ensure you are getting a balance of essential vitamins and minerals as well as provides you with all of the essential amino acids that make up our protein requirements.

 Where do vegans get protein from?